Dale L. Travis Lecture Series

 Dr. James Gibbs

-The Dale L. Travis Public Lecture Series will present “Restoring the Giant Tortoise Dynasties of Galapagos” on Tuesday, October 18, 7:30 p.m. at the Gateway Center on the SUNY ESF campus.
-ESF Professor James Gibbs will discuss his work on the tortoises of the Galapagos Islands.
+The Dale L. Travis Public Lecture Series presented “Restoring the Giant Tortoise Dynasties of Galapagos” at the Gateway Center on the SUNY ESF campus.
+ESF Professor James Gibbs discussed his work on the tortoises of the Galapagos Islands.

-The event is sponsored by the Dale L. Travis Public Lecture Series at SUNY ESF.
+The event was sponsored by the Dale L. Travis Public Lecture Series at SUNY ESF.

 More on James Gibbs